-Blogger, Victoria Bresee, MA, CHt. is a clinical hypnotherapist and wellness educator, specializing in clinical hypnotherapy, addiction recovery support, pain management, weight loss, inner child healing, and stress/anxiety.
+Victoria Bresee, MA, CHt. is a clinical hypnotherapist and wellness educator, specializing addiction recovery support, weight loss, and stress/anxiety relief.

-In her 20’s, she found that alcohol quickly numbed the pain from some early traumas and continued to drink through the years to cope with the ups and downs of life.
-In her 30’s and 40’s, she occasionally tried recovering with the help of AA.
+In her 20’s Victoria found that alcohol quickly numbed the pain from some early traumas and continued to drink through the years to cope with a difficult marriage and the ups and downs of life.
+In her 30’s and 40’s, she occasionally tried recovering through AA.

-While it was somewhat helpful, she needed something more, so as a last resort went through medical detox.
-It, combined with a 12-Step program was emotionally and physically destructive and set her back for a while.
+While it was somewhat helpful, she needed something more, so as a last resort, went through a medical detox.
+It, combined with a 12-Step program, was emotionally and physically destructive and set her back for a while.

 She saw that the new methods used many of the same positive, life-affirming approaches that she used with her hypnotherapy clients, so received specialized training in the use of hypnosis for addiction recovery.